K2050896/finewbie/README.md

 This is the directory of the Capstone Project, fall 2017, University of Toronto.
 This directory contains practical information on the project implementation and how to run it.

-The proposed challenge is to design a personal asset-liability management tool which recommends the optimal investment strategy for any individual with any unique financial circumstances and profile, and for any type of goal he/she aspires to achieve through investing.
+The proposed challenge is to design an online personal asset-liability management tool which recommends the optimal investment strategy for any individual with any unique financial circumstances and profile, and for any type of goal he/she aspires to achieve through investing.
 The final outcome is a **web-based robo-advisor** which works on a complex, sophisticated optimization method, accounting for many realistic factors.

 (`Report.pdf`) is a 69-page document, fullying underlying all details of the project development.
 For a brief overview, please refer to (`Presentation.pdf`).
 For a well-documented demonstration of the web application, refer to (`Demonstration.pdf`).